 The immune system allows your body to distinguish its own healthy cells from abnormal or foreign cells and organisms.
 These foreign invaders include viruses, bacteria and other disease-causing organisms.
-Because cancer originates from cells in the body that have become abnormal, it is more difficult for the immune system to recognize these cancer cells as foreign invaders that should be attacked.
+For example, your immune system will usually recognize a cell that is infected with a flu virus, and that’s why you recover from a cold,

 The following are FDA approved approaches in immunotherapy:

 - Interferons: Learn about Intron A and Sylatron by clicking here.

 - Checkpoint inhibitor immunotherapy: Learn about Yervoy by clicking here.
 Learn about Keytruda and Opdivo by clicking here.

 - Combination immunotherapy: Learn about the combination of Ipilimumab and Nivolumab by clicking here.

 - Interleukins: To learn about Proleukin/IL-2 by clicking here.

 - T-VEC is a form of immunotherapy that is injected into the tumor.
 Learn about T-VEC by clicking here.

 There are several new targets that are currently under investigation.
 As well, several of these new targets are also being tested in combination with already approved therapies for the treatment of patients whose melanoma has stopped responding to immunotherapy treatment with anti-PD1 and/or anti-CTLA4, The hope is that by combining these agents it will lead to higher response rates.